mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 Moreover, Corda (https://docs.corda.net/design/sgx-integration/design.html) proposes the use of Intel SGX to protect privacy and intgrity of smart-contracts.
 There

-# Testing
+# Development and Testing
 [testing]: #testing

+FPC relies on the presence of Trusted Execution Environment (TEE) hardware which is not available to all developers; in the initial releases the TEE is Intel SGX, which is not available on Mac, for example.
+Therefore, FPC provides a Docker-based development environment containing a preconfigured SGX TEE Simulator in a Linux container.
+This environment can also be used in hardware mode if the underlying platform includes SGX support.

+The containerized development environment includes all dependencies needed for a new developer to start the container and immediately begin working on their first FPC Chaincode; this includes in particular the Intel SGX SDK and a Fabric installation for testing.
+This development environment is also used for Continuous Integration (CI) testing of the current FPC version on Github.

-FPC team’s current practices include unit and integration testing, using Docker to automate and Travis for CI/CD.
+The FPC team’s current practices include both unit and integration testing, using Docker to automate and Travis for CI/CD.
 With the Auction Demo scenario, we also include a representative example which illustrates end-to-end how to design, build and deploy a secure FPC application across the complete lifecycle.
-In addition, this demo serves also as an additional comprehensive integration test for our CI/CD pipeline.
+In addition, this demo serves as an additional comprehensive integration test for our CI/CD pipeline.
 Once FPC becomes maintained as an official Fabric project, we will explore publishing our (existing) FPC-specific docker images in a registry.

 # Dependencies
 [dependencies]: #dependencies